 Australia’s 2025 Study Visa Document Checklist Tool: A New Game-Changer for International Students

-Applying for a student visa can sometimes seem like navigating a maze—forms, due dates, unclear requirements, and the nagging fear of missing something critical behind.
+Applying for a student visa can sometimes seem like navigating a maze—forms, due dates, unclear requirements, and the nagging fear of missing something critical.
 But in a huge win for prospective international students, the Australian Department of Home Affairs introduced a long-awaited digital tool in 2025: the Study Visa Document Checklist Tool.

 What Is the Document Checklist Tool Exactly?